MicrosoftDocs/architecture-center/docs/example-scenario/data/data-contextualization-based-on-azure-sql-graph.md

 Security provides assurances against deliberate attacks and the abuse of your valuable data and systems.
 For more information, see [Overview of the security pillar](/azure/architecture/framework/security/overview).

 Securing the Azure SQL database is crucial to protect the data and prevent unauthorized access.
 Here are some best practices we can follow to secure the Azure SQL database:
-* Use strong passwords and enable multifactor authentication (MFA)
+* Use strong passwords and enable multifactor authentication (MFA).
-* Implement network security by using Virtual Network (VNet) service endpoints and firewall rules to restrict access to the database from only specific IP addresses and/or subnets.
+* Implement network security by using Virtual Network (VNet) service endpoints and firewall rules.
 * Enable Transparent Data Encryption (TDE) to encrypt data at rest, and use Always Encrypted to encrypt sensitive data in transit.
 * Use role-based access control (RBAC) to limit access to specific operations and resources within the database.
 * Implement data masking to hide sensitive data from unauthorized users.
-* Enable auditing and logging
+* Enable auditing and logging.
 * Regularly backup your Azure SQL database to protect against data loss and ensure business continuity in case of a disaster.

 Securing Azure Databricks involves implementing a comprehensive security strategy that covers different aspects of the platform, such as data access, network security, authentication, and authorization.
 Here are some best practices for securing Azure Databricks:
 * Implement Role-Based Access Control (RBAC)
 * Enable Network Security by using Azure Virtual Networks to isolate your Databricks workspace from the internet and restrict inbound and outbound traffic to only necessary sources.
 * Configure your Databricks clusters to use secure communication protocols like HTTPS, and use network security groups to restrict access to the Databricks workspace.
-* Implement Authentication and Authorization
+* Implement Authentication and Authorization.
 * Enable Azure Monitor to monitor your Databricks workspace for unusual activity, and enable logging to track user activity and security events.

 ### Cost optimization
 Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
 For more information, see [Overview of the cost optimization pillar](/azure/architecture/framework/cost/overview).

 In order to optimize the cost for using Azure SQL Database, we can consider the following:
-* Choose the right pricing tier: Azure SQL Database offers several pricing tiers based on the performance, storage, and features you require.
-Choose the pricing tier that meets your requirements and budget.
+* Choose the right pricing tier that meets your requirements and budget.
 * Scale up and down as needed.
-* Use serverless compute: Azure SQL Database serverless compute is a cost-effective option for workloads with intermittent and unpredictable usage patterns.
-With serverless compute, you only pay for the resources you consume.
+* Use serverless compute.
-* Optimize queries: Improving the efficiency of your queries can reduce the amount of resources needed to process them, which can save costs.
-You can use Azure SQL Database Query Performance Insight to identify queries that are consuming the most resources and optimize them.
+* Optimize queries.
-* Use data compression: Azure SQL Database offers data compression that can reduce the storage requirements of your database.
-This can help you save costs by reducing the amount of storage you need.
+* Use data compression.

 To enhance cost efficiency while utilizing Azure Databricks, the subsequent factors could be taken into consideration:
 * Choose the right instance type that meets your workload requirements while minimizing costs.
-* Use auto-scaling: With auto-scaling, Azure Databricks automatically scales up or down the number of nodes based on the workload demand, which can help reduce costs by only using the necessary resources.
+* Use auto-scaling to scale up or down the number of nodes based on the workload demand.
 * Turn off clusters when not in use.
 * Use monitoring and logging to optimize performance.